 If cross country skiing isn’t enough of a rush for you, that’s okay.
 There are plenty downhill skiing and snowboarding destinations across both the lower and upper peninsula.
 Boyne Mountain is a popular Michigan ski resort in Boyne Falls that offers 60 downhill runs and since it is a resort you can make a weekend trip out of it and hit the slopes all weekend long.
 If you live in the Upper Peninsula, Ski Brule in Iron River is a beautiful snow resort that also offers countless downhill runs and lodging as well.

 Adventure seekers get ready to ride through the woods and across frozen lakes this winter when you snowmobile on one of the many snowmobile trails in Michigan.
 Snowmobiling is a wonderful activity for both family and friends.
 The city of Cadillac offers over 200 miles of groomed snowmobile trails and it also connects you to other trails, providing you with endless hours of riding.
-You can also rent snowmobiles at M&M Rentals of Cadillac, so if you don’t own a snowmobile don’t let that stop you from getting out and exploring.
+You can also rent snowmobiles at M&M Rentals of Cadillac, or if you have a snowmobile already, you can find all the parts you need through Parts Pit Stop – a local Michigan company. so if you don’t own a snowmobile don’t let that stop you from getting out and exploring.
 For more snowmobile trails to ride through this winter click here.

 Sledding & Snow Tubing